 porttest.dns-oarc.net -- Check your resolver's source port behavior

-Yesterday's announcement of CERT VU#800113 makes it clear that resolvers should use random source source ports when sending queries.
-Here at OARC, we've crafted a special DNS name and server that you can query to learn whether or not your own resolver is using random ports.
+The announcement in Jul 2008 of CERT VU#800113 made it clear that resolvers should use random source source ports when sending queries.
+Here at OARC, we crafted a special DNS name and server that you can query to learn whether or not your own resolver is using random ports.
 Use a DNS query tool such as dig to ask for the TXT record of porttest.dns-oarc.net:

 You should get back an answer that looks like this: